-Though there has been some harmonisation over the years with Part 145 aviation regulations particularly with the United States Federal Aviation Administration (FAA) and the European Aviation Safety Agency (EASA), still differences exist.
+Though there has been some harmonization over the years with Part 145 aviation regulations, particularly with the United States Federal Aviation Administration (FAA) and the European Aviation Safety Agency (EASA), still differences exist.

-With the growth seen in China for aviation over the years, many organisations are now certificated by the Civil Aviation Administration of China (CAAC) as well as by the FAA and the EASA.
+With the growth seen in China for aviation over the years, many organizations are now certificated by the Civil Aviation Administration of China (CAAC) as well as by the FAA and the EASA.

-All three regulations are slightly different and therefore personnel should not only be able to understand them in their entirety, but also be able to recognise the differences to avoid situations of non-compliance.
+All three regulations are slightly different and therefore personnel should not only be able to understand them in their entirety, but also be able to recognize the differences to avoid situations of non-compliance.

-Our training courses are focused on the practical delivery of a specific understanding of the regulation which allows the organization to ensure compliance to the regulation whilst at the same time developing optimized organisational processes.
+Our training courses are focused on the practical delivery of a specific understanding of the regulation which allows the organization to ensure compliance with the regulation whilst at the same time developing optimized organizational processes.

-The Aims of the course are to help delegates understand the differences and peculiarities between the three regulations concerning both airworthiness and maintenance principles.
+The aim of the course is to help delegates understand the differences and peculiarities between the three regulations concerning both airworthiness and maintenance principles.

-Understanding regulations driving the 145 process enables you to make the best business decisions and to ensure compliance.
+Understanding the regulations driving the 145 processes enables you to make the best business decisions and ensure compliance.

 – Definitions and Abbreviations